Masterchiefm/apptainer-protein-science/foundry/README.md

 After opening jupyter, you can find a example folder in the left pannel.
 There are some example notebooks.

 Or you can open new terminal in jupyter and run your own script.
-Please note that all changes will **NOT** be saved, except changes in workdir you had bind.
+Please note that all changes will **NOT** be saved, please save your work to workdir.

 2. Or you can run your script
 ```